 Question 10.
 Tell us about your new project Netcomber.com, how can it help SEO’s?

 Netcomber is a brand new project that I have been working on, together with my business partner.
 We are planning to make it into the world best fingerprinting website.
 Our system uses over 3000 factors to calculate which websites are owned by the same person who’s website you submit.
 We use signs like account IDs, hosting information and even coding style to determine ownership clusters, so it will also show hidden relationships that normally would not be shown because of anonymization of data.
 Search engines always used this data in their fight against spam, checking the quality of a network, or even taking down an entire (spammy) owner cluster.
 The data was always internal only, we have made it external!
 SEOs can use it in many ways e.g. checking if a directory is of good quality (if the same owner has 500 of them in the same template, you might want to watch out), getting new ideas for potential linking partners, or simply keeping an eye on the competition and much more… Currently the tool is based on 20 million sites, in a few short weeks we will finish a crawl of over 200 million sites, so we are in BETA and the tool is free to use for now.

 Thank you to Andre for taking his time to answer these 10 search related questions.

 For more check out Andrea on LinkedIn: http://www.linkedin.com/pub/andre-weyher/4/524/859

-About the Author: James Norquay is a well known Australian digital marketer, with over 7 years experience.
+About the Author: James Norquay is a well known Australian digital marketer and founder of Prosperity Media a High Performance SEO Agency in Sydney, with over 8+ years experience.
 James deals with Enterprise level projects from some of Australia & Asia Pacific’s largest corporations.
-You can find him online via: Twitter, Google+ and Linkedin or posting on his other blog backlinks.com.au.
+You can find him online via: Linkedin.